syncfusion-content/maui-docs/MAUI/Scheduler/overview.md

 ## Key features

- *  **Built-in Views**: The .NET MAUI Scheduler provides a wide range of built-in view modes such as Day, Week, WorkWeek, Month, TimelineDay, TimelineWeek, TimelineWorkWeek, and TimelineMonth.
+ *  **Built-in Views**: The .NET MAUI Scheduler provides a wide range of built-in view modes including Day, Week, WorkWeek, Month, TimelineDay, TimelineWeek, TimelineWorkWeek, and TimelineMonth.
 These view modes allow you to display appointments across different days and months.

- * **Events**: Appointments contain information on events scheduled at specific times.
-In addition to default appointments, the users can use their own collections to connect a business entity to an appointment by mapping their fields such as start time, end time, subject, notes, and recurrence.
+ * **Events**: Appointments contain information about events scheduled at specific times.
+In addition to the default appointments, users can create their own collections that map various fields such as start time, end time, subject, notes, and recurrence to appointments.

  * **Recurrence Events**: Easily configure the recurring events on a daily, weekly, monthly, or yearly basis with optimized recurrence options.
 Also skip or change the occurrence of a recurring appointment.